yixuanwu4/ChoreMate/README.md

-# SweatLog
+# ChoreMate
-A application to document sport history from the user. 🏃
+A application to document the invisible housework in daily life.